georgelza/OTF_with-JDBC_Based_Catalog_and_PostgreSQL_persistence/README.md

    - `make down`

-2. Full Environment (Polaris, Flink, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-flink.yml`
+2. Full Environment (Flink, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose.yml`

    - `make run`

    - ... run shadowtraffic,

-   - Execute Flink SQL to move the data from the CDC source tables into our apache Iceberg tables configured with persistent storage on our MinIO object storage service, aka S3 service.
+   - Execute Flink SQL to move the data from the CDC source tables into our Apache Iceberg tables configured with persistent storage on our MinIO object storage service, aka S3 service.

+   - Execute Flink SQL to move the data from the CDC source tables into our Apache Paimon tables configured with persistent storage on our MinIO object storage service, aka S3 service.

    - `make down`

 ### Notess

 During the startup cycle of our PostgreSQL datastore's, they will go through their standard bootstrap process which happens to include creating a database.
-If you want to create some personal bits, modify this process then you are able to place your desired SQL inside postgresql-init.sq which is mapped/moutned into the PostgreSQL container and run at startup.
+If you want to create some personal bits, modify this process then you are able to place your desired SQL inside postgresql-init.sq which is mapped/mounted into the PostgreSQL container and run at startup.

 For our datastore used for Shadowtraffic, I've placed SQL in the above script to create the following 2 tables, they will be used as target tables for ShadowTraffic and also be our source tables for Apache Flink CDC (note, I could have opted to simply have ShadowTraffic create these tables itself, but I like to do things more in line with how things happen in a production realm).
 For now these tables are located in a database called `demog` inside the `public` schema.